git-buch/10min-github/README.md

-# GitHub Einstieg in 10 Minuten
+# GitHub Intro

+Introduction on using GitHub with demo-issues for our book.